Barton Farm, Winchester, considered in new housing plan

 The land is now being considered for housing in the local plan discussed by Winchester City Council later.

-The Save Barton Farm group said it "beggars belief".'Preferred site'
+The Save Barton Farm group said it "beggars belief".

 The council said that while the specific application by Cala Homes was rejected, Barton Farm was still recognised as feasible for development.